A year of British garden wildlife

 These are some favourite garden highlights that the team at the Angela Marmont Centre for UK Biodiversity found during filming, but there are many more species you can observe right through the year.

 Hopefully we've inspired you to look a bit more closely at your garden's wildlife.
 Don't forget your records of wildlife are important too.
 There are many wildlife recording schemes out there - have a look at our Nature Groups Near You directory to find nearby recording schemes and groups, or record your finds on iSpot or iRecord.

 The important features of any wildlife records are:

 - when you saw it

 Take clear photographs to verify what you saw as well.
-If you're not sure about your identification, we can help you out through the Angela Marmont Centre for UK Biodiversity - ask us questions via our online identification forum or visit the centre's webpage for other ways to contact us.
+If you're not sure about your identification, we can help you out through the Angela Marmont Centre for UK Biodiversity - visit our identification help page for ways to contact us.